 To be eligible for expungement of executive-branch records of a petty misdemeanor or misdemeanor conviction under Minn.
 Stat. § 609A.02, subd.
 3(a)(3) (2016), a petitioner must not have been convicted of a new crime for at least two years immediately preceding the filing of an expungement petition.
 To be eligible for expungement of executive branch records a gross misdemeanor conviction under Minn.
 Stat. § 609A.02, subd.
 3(a)(4) (2016), a petitioner must not have been convicted of a new crime for at least four years immediately preceding the filing of an expungement petition.

 This makes it clear that even if you were charged with multiple crimes in a short period of time, you may seek expungement as long as you have been crime free for at least one to five years, depending on the sentence, in the time period immediately preceding the petition.

 Minnesota Expungement Moving Forward

 As you can see, the laws surrounding expungement aren’t so clear.
-After all, Minnesota courts spent over two years trying to figure out the relevant waiting periods.
+After all, Minnesota courts spent over two years trying to figure out the relevant MN expungement waiting period.
 This should highlight the necessity of hiring an attorney when seeking expungement.
 When people call us, we always say the same thing: